 As the track descends, the Wairere Stream becomes much tamer and – if it was a few degrees warmer – I would have found a quiet spot for a swim.
 There are a few older kids carrying towels who seem to know where the best swimming spots are.

-The end is now in sight, with Chateau Tongariro (built in 1929) visible in the distance… there’s one last section of beech forest and a stream to cross before I’m back at the car, finishing around 2pm on the second day.
+The end is now in sight, with Chateau Tongariro (built in 1929) visible in the distance… there’s one last section of beech forest and a stream to cross before I’m back at the car, finishing the Tongariro Northern Circuit around 2pm on the second day.

 Where to start the Tongariro Northern Circuit

-There are multiple start/end points for the circuit (around 4-5 hours drive from Auckland).
+There are multiple start/end points for the Tongariro Northern Circuit (around 4-5 hours drive from Auckland).
 The traditional starting point is Whakapapa, which has accommodation and some (limited) public transport.

 - Whakapapa Village – this is the only trailhead with accommodation within walking distance and where you can leave your car.
 Shuttles from here will take you to the Mangatepopo trailhead or you can start/end here.